kingeser/Be.Auto.Translator/Be.Auto.Translator.Google/README.md

 ```

 ## Notes
-Ensure that you handle exceptions properly when using the TranslateAsync method, as it can throw GoogleTranslateException for various errors.

-The Translation class is assumed to have two properties: TranslatedText and OriginalText.
+The Translation class is assumed to have two properties: TranslatedText, OriginalText , IsSuccess.

 Enjoy coding :)